CSA Recognition Seal Program Requirements

 - Inspection of packaging materials.
 Packaging samples are provided to assure that no WBRO materials are included within packaging and that packaging procedures and materials eliminate the possibility of outside contamination after products leave the production facility.

 - Testing.
 Verification of the absence of WBRO in ingredients and processing is accomplished through testing at the University of Nebraska Food Allergy Research and Resource Program (FARRP) laboratory using the RBiopharm RIDASCREEN ® Gliadin ELISA test.
-This test, which is equally cross-reactive with gliadin/gluten for wheat, rye and barley has a lower limit of quantification of 5 parts per million (ppm).
+This test, which is equally cross-reactive with gliadin/gluten for wheat, rye and barley has a lower limit of quantification of 5 parts per million (ppm) or best test for product.
 Only products which test below level of quantification are accepted for the CSA Recognition Seal Program.

 Download a request for information form or contact CSA at our toll free number 877-CSA-4-CSA or by email at firstname.lastname@example.org